Uninett/kubernetes-terraform/README.md

 - `terraform [taint|untaint] <resource>`</br>
 This will mark a certain resource as *tainted*, or "unclean".
 A tainted resource will always be recreated on the next `terraform apply`.
 Use this if some resources needs to be set up again, but you don't want to level your whole infrastructure with `terraform destroy`.

+## Selecting a provider

+Default configuration values for various providers are in the `providers` folder.
+You can select which provider to use using the `-var-file` parameter to various terraform commands.
+Example running terraform plan towards the IPNett provider:

+    terraform plan --var-file=../providers/ipnett.tfvars --var-file=../secrets/secret-credentials.tfvars

 ## Files and folders

 As per now, there are two main folders: *secrets* and *terraform*, where the latter is where all configuration files are.